-Believe it or not, there are many more diseases that cause demyelination.
+Believe it or not, there are many more diseases that can cause demyelination.
 Also, the nervous system has two parts – the central nervous system or CNS and the peripheral nervous system or PNS.
 Both of these can be effected by demyelination.

 The CNS consists of the brain and spinal cord.
 The PNS connects the central nervous system to the limbs and organs of your body.
 It consists of all the nerves that extend out from the spinal cord.
 This is how the signals from the brain travel to every part of your body telling your hand to grip or your leg to walk for example.

 Multiple sclerosis effects the nerves of the CNS not the PNS.
-There are also demyelinating diseases that only effect the PNS.
+There are also diseases that only effect the PNS.

 Demyelination is the effect of the above diseases.
 The causes of the different diseases can be many different things.
 As far as MS is concerned, most believe it is an autoimmune reaction to something like a virus.
 This causes the immune system to attack itself.
 Nerve cells are attacked by white blood cells which, unfortunately causes damage in the form of scars along the myelin sheath.